Employee Vs. Independent Contractor?

 2. Training

-meetings and receive direction are factors indicative of an employer-employee
+to attend meetings and receive direction are factors indicative of an

-uncompensated training may not be an indication of an employer-employee
+certain manner.
+Voluntary uncompensated training may not be an indication of

 EMPLOYEE